chbrown/acl-anthology-network/README.md

 There are a lot of other files in this directory; some of the papers are segmented into body and references sections; there are some files that seem like they were intended to go in `aan/release/2013/`; and many of the files that match this pattern are empty.

-* There are 20,194 files that match that pattern and are non-empty.
+* There are 20,194 files that match this pattern and are non-empty.
 * There are 17,593 papers in the citation network that have a corresponding file in `papers_text/`.
 * Of the 110,930 total edges in the citation network, 107,873 have corresponding files in `papers_text/`.